openstack/nova/doc/source/admin/configuration/schedulers.rst

    * - [filter_scheduler]
      - ``build_failure_weight_multiplier``
      - Multiplier used for weighing hosts which have recent build failures.
-A positive value increases the significance of build falures reported by the host recently, making them less likely to be chosen.
+A positive value increases the significance of build failures reported by the host recently, making them less likely to be chosen.
    * - [metrics]
      - ``weight_multiplier``